C.L.A.S.S. Clinic – Changing Lives through Autism Spectrum Services

 —D.B., age 51, diagnosed at C.L.A.S.S. with Asperger’s

 The C.L.A.S.S.
 Clinic is one of the few clinics that specializes in serving intellectually able adolescents and adults on the autism spectrum, particularly those who were previously undiagnosed.
 Autism Spectrum Disorder (“Asperger’s”) is a wide range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication, affecting as many as 1 in 68 Americans.
 Some are not even identified until they are adolescents or adults, and it remains hard for these individuals and their families to find the services for ASD.
-In response to the gap of services, the C.L.A.S.S.
-Clinic was designed specifically to meet those needs.
+In response to this gap in services, the C.L.A.S.S.
+Clinic was designed specifically to meet the needs of older adolescents and adults.
 Our mission is to improve the lives of individuals with Autism Spectrum Disorders across the lifespan, by clinical diagnosis and treatment as well as research into the nature and causes of ASD and the factors that contribute to improved outcomes.

-- Individual and family therapy – Topics may include difficulty moving forward, relationship problems, social anxiety or other emotional issues and trouble relating to peers.
+- Individual and family therapy – Therapeutic interventions may address difficulty moving forward, relationship problems, anxiety, depression, or other emotional issues and trouble relating to peers.
 Treatment is adapted to the needs and abilities of the individual.
 We also work with families to provide the necessary skills, supports and therapeutic experiences to bring about lasting changes.

-- Medication management by adult and child psychiatrists – Often individuals with Autism Spectrum Disorders can be helped effectively by the use of medications to reduce the symptoms of problems such as anxiety, depression, aggression and executive functioning difficulties.
+- Medication management by adult and child psychiatrists – Many people with ASD can be helped effectively by medications to reduce the symptoms of problems such as anxiety, depression, aggression and executive functioning difficulties.
 While not every person with ASD needs medication, for those who do, finding child and adult psychiatrists who understand their needs can be difficult.
 Our clinic ensures that clients are cared for by an interdisciplinary team of professionals who can collaborate on their care.

 Frequently Asked Questions: